 It also highlights the major requirements you may be expected to meet to be hired for the network operations manager role by most recruiters/employers.

 What Does Network Operations Manager Do?

-The operations manager initiates applications that create a blueprint or map for the whole network.
+His/her job description entails initiating applications that create a blueprint or map for the whole network.

 These applications tend to show the network strength and any other occurrences of network problems and/or breaks.

 He/she uses these applications for monitoring and management purposes at all times.

 He/she usually works with Local Area Networks (LAN) that link up computers within a particular building, and in some cases, Wide Area Networks (WAN) that link different buildings together in such a way that information can be shared between different locations.

 In the case of recruiting team members or staff for the technical department, the network operations manager works hand in hand with the human resource team to recruit new employees and also develop current ones.